iisyos/star_tweet/README copy.md

 <img src="./thumbnail.png" />

-# StarTweet
+# TweetOnStar

-StarTweet is a GitHub Action that sends a thank you tweet to users who star your GitHub repository.
+TweetOnStar is a GitHub Action that sends a thank you tweet to users who star your GitHub repository.

 ## Setup